Friedrich Schiller's "Der Ring des Polykrates"

-Although I did once father a son,
+Though I did once father a sweet son—

 He was seized from me without reason.

-“Therefore, if you wish to be shielded
+“If you wish still then to be shielded

-From all woes, and be protected,
+From all woes, and remain protected,

-Pray for misfortune, for your own sake,
+Pray for misfortune, for your sake.

 For no man is endlessly showered

-With fortune, or like Gods empowered,
+With your luck, or like Gods empowered,

 Without then answering to fate.”